rubesjan/Shunting-yard-calculator/README.md

 With Factorial and Round functions. e.g. Round(20.5) or Factorial(100).

-Offers power '^' (exponent must be non-negative integer), modulus '%', integer division '/', multiplication '*', addition '+' and substraction '-'.
+Offers power '^', modulus '%', integer division '/', multiplication '*', addition '+' and substraction '-'.

 Mathematical expression must be in infix notation, operations excluding functions can be nested with parenthesis.